ortus-docs/coldbox-docs/the-basics/event-handlers/README.md

 Each action receives three arguments:

-1. `event` - An object that models and is used to work with the current request
+1. `event` - An object that models and is used to work with the current request (otherwise known as the [Request Context](../request-context.md))
 2. `rc` - A struct that contains both `URL/FORM` variables \(unsafe data\)
 3. `prc` - A secondary struct that is **private**.
 This structure is only accessible from within your application \(safe data\)